-Emotional vs transactional loyalty: Is it more important to win customer hearts or minds?
+Emotional vs transactional loyalty: Is it more important to win customer hearts or minds?by

 What makes customers loyal?
 It’s the billion dollar question that brands the world over would like to know.
 But the answer isn’t straightforward.
 Indeed, as decades and decades of research demonstrates, loyalty comes in several flavours – some seemingly more potent than others.